 Imagine a game.
 It is played by a team.
 They are really good and they usually win.
-When they do make a mistake, or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practicing to make sure the mistakes don’t happen again.
+When they do make a mistake or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practising to make sure the mistakes don’t happen again.
 If they cannot do this alone, with their existing people, they hire someone to help them.

 The team is open to new ideas, it is rewarding to be part of, it has a clear purpose, it is honed, efficient and effective.
-This is a high perfomance team in every respect.
+This is a high-performance team in every respect.
 At the top of its game.

 Occasionally someone arrives from the game’s governing body with a new rule.
 This external information is brought into the team and they work with it.
-They explore what it means, how to integrate it into their game.
-Sometimes this is hard, leads to errors.
+They explore what it means, and how to integrate it into their game.
+Sometimes this is hard and leads to errors.
 Sometimes the rule gets accidentally broken.
 Hard lessons are learned.
-Eventually the rule is incorporated and it becomes part of the game.
+Eventually, the rule is incorporated and it becomes part of the game.
 The game has evolved.

 Sometimes there’s a losing streak.
 No one can work out why.
 The team responds by blaming each other, or the coach, or the management.
 There are resignations, someone gets fired.
 New people join the team.
 The game continues and performance improves.

 Whether it is an average team, a winning team or a losing team - it tends to function in the same way.
-It observes the rules of the game, adjusting for new ones and unexpected losses, correcting mistakes openly and effectively.
+It observes the rules of the game, adjusting for new ones and unexpected losses, and correcting mistakes openly and effectively.
 Maintaining a dynamic order that is on-the-whole functional.

 One day, one of the team members notices something.